LLNL/radiuss-ci/docs/index.rst

 Those actions will be documented in the `user_guide`_.

 1. **Use Spack to configure the project build.**
-   Spack provides a common context to express *toolchains*, *machines setup* and *build sequence*.
+   Spack provides a single context to express *toolchains*, *machines setup* and *build sequence*.
 It is increasingly used to install the dependency tree of large simulation codes.
 2. **Build and test without breaking your habits.**